Return to Index

 Hit the Dirt: Mountain Biking Basics for Road Cyclists

-Matt J. never thought he would switch from road cycling to mountain biking.
+Matt never thought he would switch from road cycling to mountain biking.
 Matt, a chiropractor in Warsaw, Indiana, was a serious triathlete who was looking for a change when he took up mountain biking.
-He was hooked immediately.
+He was hooked right away.

-"It is a whole new world when you are mountain biking," adds Matt.
+"It is a whole new world when you are mountain biking," says Matt.
 "You have so much more stimulus with the trees and the terrain."
 While still putting miles on his road bike, he gets better workouts in shorter periods of time with the mountain bike.
 How?
 Mountain biking provides a great way to get cardiovascular exercise while you work the muscles of the lower body.
 Your thighs, hips, and glutes get stronger with less strain than many other types of sports.
+It also gets you away from the danger of motorized vehicles.

 Matt is not the only one who has made the switch from road to dirt.
-In fact, mountain biking, or all-terrain biking (ATB), is very popular.
+In fact, mountain biking, or all-terrain biking (ATB), is increasing in popularity.
 Where do you start?
 You need equipment and a little skill before you hit the trail.

 Shopping for a Bike